floragj/PaketoOnboarding/README.md

 Hints:
 -
-- there is a script in the `nodejs` repo called `package.sh`, you should probably use this.
+- there is a script in the `nodejs` repo called `package.sh`, try using it.
 - Again if stuck check out the branch named `packaging_a_metabuildpack_solution`